Kwe people: History

-Early population movements

-According to Bakweri oral traditions, that they originated from Ibibio land, the area southwest of Mount Cameroon.
-The Bakweri likely migrated to their present home east of the mountain in the mid-18th century.
-From the foothills, they gradually spread to the coast, and up the Mungo River and the various creeks that empty into it.
-In the process, they founded numerous villages, usually when individual families groups split off.
-A rival Bakweri tradition says they descend from Mokuri or Mokule, a brother of the Duala's forebear Ewale, who migrated to the Mount Cameroon area for hunting.
+Early Bakweri tradition says they descend from Mokuri or Mokule, a brother of the Duala's forebear Ewale.They later settled at Mboko(Bomboko),a group farmers later left bomboko and migrated to the Mount Cameroon area for hunting.
 In addition, a few isolated villages, such as Maumu and Bojongo, claim some alternate descent and may represent earlier groups whom the expanding Bakweri absorbed.

 European contacts

 Portuguese traders reached the Cameroonian coast in 1472.
 Over the next few decades, more adventurers came to explore the estuary and the rivers that feed it, and to establish trading posts.
 The Bakweri provided materials to the coastal tribes, who acted as middlemen.

 German administration

 Germany signed a protectorate agreement with the douala in today Cameroons in 1884.
 In 1891, the Gbea Bakweri clan rose up in support of their traditional justice system when the Germans forbade them to use a trial by ordeal involving poison to determine whether a recent Christian convert was in fact a witch.
 This revolt was squelched with the razing of Buea in December 1894 and the death of Chief Kuv'a Likenye.

 The Germans initially ruled from Douala, which they called Kamerunstadt, but they moved their capital to the Bakweri settlement of Buea in 1901.
 The colonials' primary activity was the establishment of banana plantations in the fertile Mount Cameroon region.
 The Bakweri were impressed to work them, but their recalcitrance and small population led the colonials to encourage peoples from further inland, such as the Bamileke, to move to the coast.
 In addition, constant shipping traffic along the coast allowed individuals to move from one plantation or town to another in search of work.